jhrv/sensu-influxdb-extension/README.md

 }
 ```

-... will turn into the following tags for the measurements: ',environment=dev,application=myapp,hostname=my-app-in-env.domain.tld'
+... will turn into the following tags for the measurements: **,environment=dev,application=myapp,hostname=my-app-in-env.domain.tld**

 #timestamps